First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Analysis Methods: Pulse-by-pulse analysis of the 2021 Vela glitch

-Once the denoising VAE is trained, we perform pulse clustering through the Self-Organizing Map (SOM), a neural network-based clustering algorithm that optimises a two-dimensional discrete map to topographically represent the input data as nodes \citep{teuvo1988som}.
+Once the de-noising VAE is trained, we perform pulse clustering through the Self-Organizing Map (SOM), a neural network-based clustering algorithm that optimises a two-dimensional discrete map to topographically represent the input data as nodes \citep{teuvo1988som}.
 It is, in essence, a generalised form of the K-Means algorithm, in which the 'centroids' exert topographical force on its neighbours whenever it is updated.
 The SOM consists of a 2D grid containing $M$ nodes, $\mathcal{V}=\{v_1,v_2,...,v_{M}\}$, that, for each node $v\in\mathcal{V}$, have assigned weight vectors $\mathbf{r}^{v}$.
 The grid is iteratively optimised to minimise the Euclidean distance between every input and its closest node called the Best Matching Unit (BMU) by dragging the node towards the input.
 To preserve the SOM's topographic structure, updated nodes pull its neighbouring nodes in its update direction - often done with a neighbourhood distance weight function that decays over the course of fitting.
 Training completes when the relative change in error between iterations stalls and the resulting node positions represent cluster centres (or \textit{prototypes}) of the input and new samples can be assigned to the closest prototype.
 Though both the latent representations or the original, noisy signals can be used as inputs to the SOM, we primarily consider the reconstructed signals $\mathbf{\hat{X}}$ as they are sufficient approximations to the original and minimise noise (samples are provided in Fig.~\ref{fig:7-20pulses}).
-The schematic diagram of VAE and usage of SOM for clustering is presented in Fig.~11 of \cite{Lousto:2021dia}.